kbrsh/blog/src/purely-functional-ui.md

 ui(sensory input from computer) = output for computer to do
 ```

 Four years of reiterating on Moon with complex API rewrites led to this idea.
 In hindsight, it seems obvious; represent UI as a function.
 But it can be hard to see through the forest of abstractions in the UI development world.
-If anything, the patency only reinforces that functions are a natural way of defining UIs.
+If anything, the simplicity only reinforces that functions are a natural way of defining UIs.